The-Contentious-Politics-Of-AI-Network/the-contentious-politics-of-ai-network.github.io/README.md

 ### Papers
 + Mansouri, M. I., & Bailey, D. J. (2025).
 How to be ‘anti-AI’in the 21st century: overcoming the inevitability narrative.
 Global Political Economy, 1-10.

+### Contact

+If you have any questions or want to get involved, email Dr Gary Smith at g.smith.12@bham.ac.uk